-The Company currently intends to retain its future earnings and has no plans to pay cash dividends in the foreseeable future, other than the declaration of the S Corporation Dividend (which if made at December 31, 1997 would have approximated \$33 million) prior to the consummation of the Offering.
+The Company currently intends to retain its future earnings and has no plans to pay cash dividends in the foreseeable future, other than the S Corporation Dividend.
 The Company's bank credit agreement limits the payment of dividends on the Common Stock.
 See Note 5 of the Company's Financial Statements included elsewhere herein.
 The payment of future dividends will be determined by the Board of Directors of the Company in light of conditions then existing, including the Company's financial condition and requirements, future prospects, restrictions in financing agreements, business conditions and other factors deemed relevant by the Board of Directors.
 There can be no assurance that the Company will determine to pay any cash dividends in the future.